Chart Color Schemes

 AreaSearch assessment indicates Mundingburra faces employment challenges relative to the majority of Australian markets

-Mundingburra has a well-educated workforce with essential services sectors well represented.
-Its unemployment rate is 5.9%.
+Mundingburra has a well-educated workforce with prominent essential services sectors.
+The unemployment rate as of June 2025 is 5.9%.

-As of June 2025, 1,582 residents are employed while the unemployment rate is 7.9% (2.0% above Rest of Qld's rate of 3.9%).
-Workforce participation in Mundingburra is 54.6%, below Rest of Qld's 59.1%.
-Leading employment industries among residents include health care & social assistance, education & training, and public administration & safety.
-Education & training is particularly specialized with an employment share 1.6 times the regional level.
+In this month, 1,582 residents are employed while the unemployment rate is 2.0% higher than Rest of Qld's rate of 3.9%.
+Workforce participation in Mundingburra stands at 54.6%, lower than Rest of Qld's 59.1%.
+Employment among residents is concentrated in health care & social assistance, education & training, and public administration & safety.
+Notably, education & training has a strong presence with an employment share 1.6 times the regional level.

-Conversely, agriculture, forestry & fishing is under-represented at 0.7% compared to Rest of Qld's 4.5%.
+Conversely, agriculture, forestry & fishing has limited presence at 0.7% compared to the regional 4.5%.
 Many residents commute elsewhere for work based on Census data.
-Between June 2024 and June 2025, Mundingburra's labour force decreased by 1.8%, employment declined by 3.2%, causing unemployment to rise by 1.3 percentage points.
-This contrasts with Rest of Qld where employment rose by 1.8% and unemployment rose by 0.2 percentage points.
-State-level data from Sep-25 shows Queensland's employment contracted by 0.23% (losing 8,070 jobs) with an unemployment rate of 4.2%, compared to the national rate of 4.5%.
-National employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Mundingburra's employment mix suggests local growth of approximately 6.8% over five years and 14.2% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Over the year ending June 2025, labour force levels decreased by 1.8%, employment fell by 3.2%, leading to an unemployment rate rise of 1.3 percentage points.
+This contrasts with Rest of Qld where employment grew by 1.8% and unemployment rose by 0.2%.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest potential future demand in Mundingburra.
+These projections indicate national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Mundingburra's employment mix suggests local growth of approximately 6.8%% over five years and 14.2% over ten years.

 Frequently Asked Questions - Employment